EDUCATOR COACH:

 ProQuest Link to a preview of Andrew Buck’s Dissertation https://www.proquest.com/openview/4720d79d89995119a9531fb33d386e4e/1?pq-origsite=gscholar&cbl=18750

 My dissertation committee groaned at the length and repetitiveness of my dissertation, but the lights went on when I argued that the structure, repetitiveness, and effort that went into writing the lengthy dissertation mirrored the repetitiveness and laboriousness of working with clay.
 A minor point but perhaps it helped me pass the oral defense!
-Based on my research and ideas, I was invited to speak and present at the School of Visual Arts, Penn State, and Harvard University School of Education as well.
+Based on my research and ideas, I was invited to speak and present at the School of Visual Arts, Penn State, and Harvard University School of Education with other graduate researchers..

 ARTS WRITER: PUBLISHED ARTICLES